bruceravel/demeter/documentation/Athena/analysis/lcf.rst

 A worked example of linear combination fitting is shown `later in this manual <../examples/aucl.html>`__.

-To access this feature, choose “Linear combination fit” from the main menu.
+To access this feature, choose :quoted:`Linear combination fit` from the main menu.
 The normal parameter view will be replaced by the tool in the following figure for performing the linear combination fit.